IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Period      Scenario        LoadLevel   Area    Upward/downward ramp reserves of the area for each load level        MW/h
 ==========  ==============  ==========  ======  ===================================================================  ====

-The ramp reserves are typically associated with a specific additional proportion of the net demand.
+The ramp reserves are typically associated with a specific additional proportion of the net demand ramp.
+Ramp reserves protect the system against uncertainty in the VRES production.
 These files are optional.
-If not given the ramp reserve constraints are not formulated.
+If not given, the ramp reserve constraints are not formulated.

 Generation
 ----------